-What is the history of using eye ointment in newborns?
+What is the history of using erythromycin eye ointment for newborns?

 The use of erythromycin eye ointment in newborns has its roots in the late 1800s.
-During that time period, approximately 10% of newborns born in maternity hospitals across Europe developed ophthalmia neonatorum (ON).
-This is a type of pink eye that caused blindness in 3% of infants who were affected (Schaller and Klauss 2001).
-This means that during the late 1800s, before antibiotics were discovered, 0.3% of infants (3 out of 1,000) were blinded from ON.
+Back then, about 10% of newborns born in hospitals across Europe developed an illness called ophthalmia neonatorum.
+This illness caused blindness in 3% of affected infants (Schaller & Klauss, 2001).

 How do you know if a mother is at risk for chlamydia or gonorrhea?

-Newborn eye prophylaxis is also mandated by state law in most U.S. states.
-In 2006, a search of state law databases found that at least 32 U.S. states had laws requiring newborn prophylaxis against ON (Standler 2006).
-In these states, health care providers are required to administer the eye ointment in every newborn, regardless of the mother’s chlamydia or gonorrhea status, and regardless of whether or not the baby was born vaginally or by C-section.
-Some states, such as New York, do not allow parents to exercise their right to informed refusal, and hospital employees in New York will go so far as to call Child Protective Services if the parents do not want the erythromycin ointment.
+State law in most U.S. states requires newborn eye prophylaxis.
+In 2006, a search of state law databases found that at least 32 U.S. states had laws requiring newborn prophylaxis against ON (Standler, 2006).
+In these states, health care providers are required to give the erythromycin eye ointment to every newborn, regardless of the mother’s status for chlamydial or gonorrheal infection, and regardless of whether or not the baby was born vaginally or by Cesarean.
+Some states, such as New York, do not allow parents to exercise their right to informed refusal.
+However, other states, such as Tennessee, have recently made changes to their state laws to allow parents to decline the erythromycin eye ointment for their infants.

 What is the evidence for erythromycin prophylaxis to prevent newborn pink eye?